EnterpriseDB/repmgr/README.md

     Unregisters a standby with `repmgr`.
 This command does not affect the actual replication, just removes the standby's entry from the `repmgr.nodes` table.
+    See also section "Unregistering a standby from a replication cluster".

 * `standby switchover`